 Email: 26 March Dear Clare, My friend from Gliwice (Gleiwitz) sent me a list of Jews deported from Gliwice to Auschwitz (probably).
 You may see Else and Hermine there (list attached).
 Also some Weissenbergs and a few "geboren Bloch" women.
 According to this list Else (Elsbeth) was born in Radoschau, which is completely different place here in Silesia.
 The original list of deported Jews is in ZIH (Jewish Historical Institute) in Warsaw.
 I attach an announcement from Pless (my friend from Pless sent me that).
 He told me that Leopold was a merchant in Pless for short time.
 If Werner was born there, civil records (or archive in Pless) should have his certificate of birth.
 As regards Myslowitz.
 Another of my colleagues is looking for any information about Kurt and his daughters and wife, but it won't be easy.
 In Poland all documents which are younger than 100 years cannot be seen by non-family.
 Ruth and Ilse were born in the 20s so ...
 You, as family (but you must prove connection) may ask for the copy of the certificate of birth.
 When you come to Poland I may go with you and perhaps we will be able to get it.
 A friend from Myslowitz told me that Jews from that town were deported to Auschwitz–Birkenau, but some of them to Belzec.
 Belzec is in the East of present Poland.
 Till next time, Malgosia

-As regards "Happier times" dated 26.07.1931 the place is "Zobten" - now Ślęża.
+As regards "Happier times" (a reference to a photograph) dated 26 July 1931, the place is Zobten – now Ślęża.
 Very popular and famous mountain.
-Here you may see old pictures from that place which was always very mysterious and with many legends. http://dolnoslaskie.fotopolska.eu/Sleza Picture "Walking party" was taken somewhere near some kind of a military building (typical stripes on the entrance gate) and in the mountains (see men's shoes) and sticks.
+Here you may see old pictures from that place which was always very mysterious and with many legends. http://dolnoslaskie.fotopolska.eu/Sleza.
+Picture "Walking party" was taken somewhere near some kind of a military building (typical stripes on the entrance gate) and in the mountains (see men's shoes) and sticks.
 I assume it was either Festung Silberberg (now Srebrna Góra) or Glatz (now Kłodzko).
 Both towns were (and still are) very popular among tourists.
 Fortresses (Festungs) were famous from Bonaparte's times and people used to visit them.
 Silberberg (Srebrna Góra) http://dolnoslaskie.fotopolska.eu/Twierdza_Srebrna_Gora Glatz (Kłodzko) http://dolnoslaskie.fotopolska.eu/Klodzko/b15432,Twierdza_Klodzko.html It is only my theory :-)

 The next significant events surrounded our first trip to our family’s home region, which was then Silesia, in Germany – now Śląsk, in Poland.

-That first trip is documented elsewhere, but what I haven’t highlighted there – because I didn’t know it at the time – is how much we would come to value Małgosia – both as a friend and for her research skills.
+That first trip is documented elsewhere, but what I haven’t highlighted there – because I didn’t know it at the time – is how much we would come to value Małgosia, both as a friend and for her research skills.
 And for her remarkable ability to just encourage people to help us.
-She goes into an archive or an office with a huge smile and just starts talking – and, generally, even the most sceptical of listeners has ended up dropping whatever they are doing to help out.
-And this ability to connect with people and to draw them into our story has led to some extraordinary pieces of information and documentation being uncovered.
+She goes into an archive or an office with a huge smile and just starts talking.
+And generally, even the most sceptical of listeners has ended up dropping whatever they are doing to help out.
+This gift for connecting with people to draw them into our story has led to some extraordinary pieces of information and documentation being uncovered.